 Data sources

-We retrieved population data for the prepandemic years 2014 to 2019 from the Federal Statistical Office (FSO) in Switzerland [7].
+We retrieved population data for the prepandemic years 2010 to 2019 from the Federal Statistical Office (FSO) in Switzerland [6].
 Estimates are available for 31 December of each year by age (5 groups: 0-39, 40-59, 60-69, 70-79 and 80 and older), sex (2 groups) and administrative region (26 cantons).
 These were used to predict population sizes in each stratum for each week of the entire study period.
-Data on all-cause deaths was also obtained from the FSO [8].
+Data on all-cause deaths was also obtained from the FSO [7].
 These consisted of counts of deaths from any cause by age, sex and canton for each week of 2014 to 2019, and afterwards up to 03 April 2022.
 Details about the cause of death as listed in the death certificate are encoded with a delay of several months and were not available for this analysis.
-Data from the prepandemic years were used to compute expected weekly death counts per stratum during the pandemic period.
-These predictions were supported by covariates known to be associated with mortality patterns: ambient temperature (obtained from MeteoSwiss [9]) and national holidays (obtained from nager.date [10]).
+Data from the prepandemic years were used to compute expected death counts per stratum during the pandemic period.
+These predictions were supported by covariates related with ambient temperature (obtained from MeteoSwiss [8]) and national holidays (obtained from nager.date [9]).
 Daily mean ambient temperature between 2014 and 2022 at 1km grid was aggregated by taking means per week and canton.
 National holidays were considered as dummy variables, and defined on a weekly basis for each canton, being 1 if there was at least 1 cantonal holiday in that week.
 The declaration of laboratory-confirmed SARS-CoV-2-related deaths has been mandatory in Switzerland since February 2020.
-All collected data at the individual are centralized at the Federal Office of Public Health (FOPH), and are available on motivated request [11].
+All collected data at the individual are centralized at the Federal Office of Public Health (FOPH), and are available on motivated request [10].
 Available information include age, sex, canton of residence, and the date and type of the positive SARS-CoV-2 test.

 Statistical methods